eye3/nkit4py/README.md

 - 2.2:
     - Options changes for nkit4py.var2xml(): standalone 'encoding' option.
       In previous version 'encoding' option was in 'xmldec'
+    - New 'attrkey' option for nkit4py.Xml2VarBuilder for collecting all element attributes

 - 2.1:
     - nkit4py.var2xml() method for converting Python data to XML